rse/audio-node-suite/README.md

   `AudioNodeGate`, `AudioNodeCompressor`, `AudioNodeGain` and `AudioNodeLimiter` to provide a convenient single `AudioNode` which acts as a reasonable filter chain for voice.
-Its opinionated parameters are intentionally hard-coded and are just based on some experiences of the author.
+Its opinionated parameters are intentionally hard-coded and are just based on experiences of the author.

 Installation